 There is no absolute best kitchen knife for every person.
 Different budgets, grip styles and aesthetic tastes, not to mention a dozen other micro-decisions, all determine which knife is best for the task at hand.

 This guide aims to identify which kitchen knives are best out of the box, hold up the longest and generally offer more value for your dollar.
 We also and hope it helps you remove overpriced, unnecessarily bulky knife block sets from the pool of options.
-But first, our top recs for the most useful kitchen knives available in 2021.
+But first, our top recs for the most useful kitchen knives available in 2022.
 Weighing balance, price, materials, craftsmanship and necessity, we've narrowed your choice down to 13 chef's knives — here's where the chips fell.

 Best Overall Chef's KnifeTojiro DP Gyutou Read More

 Best Splurge Chef's KnifeMac Mighty Professional Hollow Edge Knife Read More

 Best Budget Chef's KnifeMercer Culinary Genesis 8-Inch Chef's Knife Read More

 Best Value Chef's KnifeMisen Chef's Knife Read More

 Best Direct-to-Consumer Chef's KnifeMade In Chef’s Knife Read More